Nacho Ferri

-Ignacio Ferri Julià (born 5 October 2004), known as Nacho Ferri, is a Spanish footballer who plays as a striker for Belgian Pro League club Westerlo.
+Ignacio Ferri Julià (born 5 October 2004), known as Nacho Ferri, is a Spanish footballer who plays as a striker for Eredivisie club Feyenoord.

 Career

-In 2021, Ferri joined German Bundesliga side Eintracht Frankfurt.
+In 2021, Ferri joined German side Eintracht Frankfurt.

 On 29 June 2024, Ferri joined Kortrijk in Belgium on loan with an option to buy.

 On 8 July 2025, Ferri returned to Belgium and signed a four-year contract with Westerlo.

+Feyenoord

+On 30 June 2026, Ferri moved to Dutch club Feyenoord on a four-year contract.

+On 13 September 2026, Ferri scored his first three goals for the club in 0–7 away win against PEC Zwolle.